serhatgktp/Hack-The-Valley-7/README.md

 Parliament hearings are lengthy and tough to read, yet their contents determine our future. co:ngress provides an easy way for every Canadian to stay informed while sipping their morning coffee.

-Hack The Valley 7 Submission
+Hack The Valley 7 Submission: https://devpost.com/software/co-ngress

 For setup instructions, please see the `frontend` folder